March 1, 2019

-Learning management systems (LMSs) are software that distribute and manage learning material.
+LMSs are software that distribute and manage learning material.
+LMS means Learning management system.
 They are naturally closely-related to authoring tool software which creates the learning courseware.
 However, the system of operation for both has been relatively stagnant for many years thanks to a lumpen, industry that eschews new efficiencies for the old, profitable way of doing things.
 The result is expensive, difficult-to-produce courseware that is not very effective at teaching.
 Fortunately, things are changing.
 Here are the current LMS best practices.

 Learners do not fare well when engaging with an LMS that delivers 40-minute eLearning lessons on a work computer.
 Fewer than one-quarter of learners complete courses and knowledge rarely embeds in all of the learners that engage with them.
 Best practice involves embracing microlearning which divides lessons into small, bite-sized topics.
 With learning taking the form of short bursts that take a few minutes to complete, it becomes much more effective.